rM-self-serve/webinterface-wifi/README.md

 `$ systemctl enable --now webinterface-wifi`

-To view the web interface, type the remarkable's wifi ip address in the browser.
+To view the USB Web Interface, type the remarkable's wifi ip address in the browser.
 It can be found in the copyrights and licenses tab in the settings.
 Ex : http://10.0.0.10/

 ## Security :warning:

-**By default, the web interface runs without authentication or encryption.** This means anyone on the same wifi network can access your files.
+**By default, the USB Web Interface runs without authentication or encryption.** This means anyone on the same wifi network can access your files.
 The only way to secure your device on public wifi is by enabling both authentication and encryption.

 ### SSL/Network Encryption
 Obtain an SSL certificate and the corresponding private key, a self signed cert is sufficient.
 These can be placed at the following paths: